westlicht/performer/_pages/manual/index.md

 <h4>Tap Tempo</h4>

-In addition to manually adjusting the tempo, it can also be set using tap tempo by pressing `PLAY` in a regular interval while holding `TEMPO`.
+In addition to manually adjusting the tempo, it can also be set using tap tempo by pressing `PLAY` in a regular interval while holding `TEMP`.

 <h4>Nudging</h4>

 To sync the master clock by ear to some other source, for example a turntable, tempo nudging is a useful feature.
 This allows the tempo to be temporarily increased/decreased within a 10% range.
-Nudging is activated by holding `TEMPO` and holding `NEXT` or `PREV` to increase/decrease the tempo.
+Nudging is activated by holding `TEMP` and holding `NEXT` or `PREV` to increase/decrease the tempo.
 The amount of tempo change due to nudging is visualized on the tempo page.

 ![](images/page-tempo-nudge.png)

-> Note: The tempo is incrementally increased/decreased up to 10%, so one needs to hold both `TEMPO` and `NEXT` or `PREV` for a small amount of time to get an effect.
+> Note: The tempo is incrementally increased/decreased up to 10%, so one needs to hold both `TEMP` and `NEXT` or `PREV` for a small amount of time to get an effect.

 <!-- Pattern -->